djnavarro/learning-cpp/notes/chapter-01.md

 }
 ```

+Technically I'm getting slightly ahead of the book here because it hasn't talked about loops yet, but whatever.
+A `for` loop is more or less the same thing everywhere.

+Anyway, let's take a quick look at some output.
 Sometimes this code creates a `betas` vector containing four values:

 ```
 collected 4 samples